-Protocol for Ozone Precursors
+Protocol for Ozone Precursors and Particulates

-Projects that are anticipated to emit 65 pounds or more of NOx or 65 pounds or more of ROG per day are considered operationally significant for CEQA purposes and should apply feasible mitigation.
-For projects that are included in the current State Implementation Plan (SIP), the District recommends a 15 percent reduction of mobile source emissions.
-For projects not considered in the SIP, the District recommends a 35 percent reduction.
+Projects that are anticipated to emit 65 pounds or more of NO_x per day, 65 pounds or more of ROG per day, 80 pounds or more of PM{10} per day or 82 pounds or more of $PM{2.5}$ per day1 are considered operationally significant for CEQA purposes and should apply feasible mitigation.

+For projects that are included in the current State Implementation Plan (SIP), the District recommends a 15 percent reduction of ozone precursor mobile source emissions.
+For projects not considered in the SIP, the District recommends a 35 percent reduction of ozone precursors.
 These reductions are considered feasible mitigation, and should be included in an AQMP.
 If a project is partially included in the SIP, proponents should contact District staff to discuss the appropriate mitigation percent reduction to apply to the project.
-Additional discussion of the different reduction levels is available in Section 4.4 of Chapter 4 of the District's CEQA Guide to Air Quality Assessment.
+Additional discussion is available in Section 4.4 of Chapter 4 of the District's CEQA Guide to Air Quality Assessment.
 Lead agencies and proponents should work with the District and SACOG to determine if the project is included in the SIP.